Bankole2000/tonic-challenge/README.md

   message: string,
   // any data that may be returned
   data: any,
-  // was the request successful for the purpose
+  // was the request successful for the intended purpose
   success: boolean,
   // reponse http status code,
   statusCode: number,